amritmaurya1504/microservice/README.md

 # Hotel Rating Service

 This is a microservice architecture application designed for a hotel rating service.
-The application comprises three distinct services: Hotel, User, and Rating.
+The application comprises several distinct services: Hotel, User, Rating, API Gateway, and Config Server.
 Each of these services is registered with a Eureka service registry, facilitating service discovery and management.

 ## Services